TalKot420/Wordle/README.md

-# Wordle

-Word Guessing Game Repository.
+# Wordle - Word Guessing Game Repository

-I really love the word guessing game "Wordle" and play it every at the New York Times website so i thought why not try to clone it :)
+I really love the word guessing game "Wordle" and play it every גשט at the New York Times website so thought why not try to clone it :)

 #